royriojas/grunt-ez-frontend/README.md

         }
       },

+      // the this context object for the userFunctions, if not specified or null
+      // the less object will be used userFunctionsThisObj : null,

       // if provided the filenames will be modified to use this
       // as part of the file name, just before the extension.